’20 Things I Wish I Knew Before I Jumpstart Weight Loss’ – Monica May

 This is important because otherwise you will be lost and confused, and always rushing through everything you do.

-Without a proper meal and workout plan, you can only slow down the progress, so make sure to plan everything before you start.
+Without a proper meal and workout plan, you can only slow down the progress, so make sure to plan everything before you jumpstart weight loss.

 16. You Should Eat Your Meal 2 Hours Before Working Out